 Another problem is edema, or swelling in the extremities.
 This often affects the feet during pregnancy but tends to occur in the later stages.

 How Can I Keep My Feet Healthy During Pregnancy?

-If you have any questions please feel free to contact our office located in Oradell, NJ, also serving the areas of Paramus, Westwood, Hackensack, and Fair Lawn.
+If you have any questions please feel free to contact our office located in Oradell, NJ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Foot Care for Pregnant Women

 Each year, approximately 1.5 million children suffer some sort of sports injury.
 Research has found that kids who are only involved in one sport are more likely to suffer serious injuries compared to those who play different sports.
 A study was conducted on NBA draft picks to see which players played multiple sports in high school and which players only played basketball.
 Those who conducted the study looked to see if the amount of sports an athlete played had any impact on the amount of injuries they had.
 The benefit of playing a variety of sports is that the body is forced to use different ligaments and muscles instead of overusing and straining the same muscles that are used in one sport.
 The idea is that a player will perform better in a single sport if he exercises other muscles in addition to the ones that are typically used in that sport.

 Ankle and foot injuries are common among athletes and in many sports.
 They can be caused by several problems and may be potentially serious.
 If you are feeling pain or think you were injured in a sporting event or when exercising, consult with one of our podiatrists from New Jersey Foot & Ankle Centers.
 Our doctors will assess your condition and provide you with quality foot and ankle treatment.

 The most common injuries that occur in sporting activities include: